-In 2018, Mkango commenced the DFS, the initial phases of which comprised an extensive diamond drilling programme, metallurgical optimisation and work in relation to the ongoing ESHIA, which has been completed in accordance with IFC Performance Standards and Equator Principles.
+In 2018, Mkango commenced the DFS, the initial phases of which comprised an extensive diamond drilling programme, metallurgical optimisation and work in relation to the then ongoing ESHIA, which has since been completed in accordance with IFC Performance Standards and Equator Principles.

-On 4 February 2019, Mkango announced an updated Mineral Resource estimate for Songwe Hill: 8 Mt grading 1.50% TREO in the Measured Mineral Resource category, 12.2 Mt grading 1.35% TREO in the Indicated category and 27.5 Mt grading 1.33% TREO in the Inferred Mineral Resource category, applying a base case cut-off grade of 1.0% TREO.
+On 4 February 2019, Mkango announced an updated Mineral Resource estimate for Songwe Hill: 8 Mt grading 1.50% TREO in the Measured Mineral Resource category, 12.2 Mt grading 1.35% TREO in the Indicated category and 27.5 Mt grading 1.33% Total Rare Earths Oxides ("TREO") in the Inferred Mineral Resource category, applying a base case cut-off grade of 1.0% TREO.